18F/unit-testing-node/_pages/components/config.md

 You may have noticed a lot of [repetition in the tests]({{ site.baseurl }}/concepts/repetition-in-tests/), both of the test logic and of the test data.
-The logic is minimal enough that it is of no particular concern; the data, however, could be better utilized.
+The logic is minimal enough that it's of no particular concern; the data, however, could be better utilized.
 Most of the data could be shared, with each individual test altering it as necessary to exercise a different code path.

-To that end, there is a [`test/helpers/test-config.json`]({{ site.baseurl }}/exercise/test/helpers/test-config.json)
+To that end, there's a [`test/helpers/test-config.json`]({{ site.baseurl }}/exercise/test/helpers/test-config.json)
 file containing a valid configuration.
 However, using `require` to import this file directly will cause all of the tests to manipulate the same single